 Welcome to Intentional Health.

-Before I talk about me, can I ask you, have you ever taken time to think about you?
+Before we talk about us, can we ask if you have you recently taken time out to think about you?

 - about what you eat,